the-reefshark/tp/docs/UserGuide.md

 ![MoveMoved](images/MoveMoved.png)

-Here the bug is successfully moved into the new column.
+Here the bug has successfully been moved into the new column.
 The display at the bottom of the screen confirms that the command has been successfully executed.

 Example 2 (No walkthrough provided) :

-You are in **List View** and want to move the second bug in your list to `done` state (assuming its previous state is not `done`).
+You are in **List View** and want to move the second bug in your list to the `done` state (assuming its previous state is not `done`).

 You would enter the following command: `move 2 s/done`

 ### 5.11 Clearing all bugs : `clear`
+(by Duy)

-Imagine the project you just finish ends up with a hundred of bug records in the tracker.
-How to restart?
+Imagine the project you just finished ends up with hundreds of bugs recorded in the tracker and you want to move onto the next project.
 Don't worry!
-The `clear` command is here to help you to clear all bugs to reinitialize the application.
+The `clear` command is here to help you to clear all your bugs to reinitialize the KanBug Tracker.

 Format: `clear`

 Example:

-After the project is done, you might want to clear all the bug records that are not relevant in the future anymore.
-Firstly, you type in the command box as following:
+After the project is done, you might want to clear all the bug records that are not relevant anymore.
+First, you type this into the command box:

 ![HomeFolder](images/ClearExample1.png)

-Once the command has been entered, all the bugs are immediately deleted and the result display shows a successful message as following:
+Once the command has been entered, all the bugs are immediately deleted and the result display shows a successful message as follows:

 ![HomeFolder](images/ClearExample2.png)

 ### 5.12 Exiting the program : `exit`
+(by Phong)

-When you are done with managing your tasks, use this command to save all of the local data and exit from the app.
+When you are done with managing your tasks, use this command to save all your bugs and exit the KanBug Tracker.

 Format: `exit`

 - This command is applicable to both Kanban and List views.

-<div markdown="span" class="alert alert-success">:bulb: Tip: You can also press the <code>Esc</code> key to close the window.
+<div markdown="span" class="alert alert-success">:bulb: Tip: You can also press the <code>Esc</code> key to close the KanBug Tracker.
 Try it!
 </div>

 ### 5.13 Saving the data :

 The app data is automatically saved at `./data/kanbugtracker.json` every time a change is made.
-You could also directly make changes to that JSON file, but it may cause the data file to be unreadable so we not recommend you to do this.
+You could also directly make changes to that file, but it may cause the data file to be unreadable so we **do not recommend** you to do this.
-Instead, use the app itself so we can guide you along the way!
+Instead, use the KanBug Tracker itself so it can guide you along the way!

 ------